-- Holding annual reviews for pupils with EHC plans and SEND reviews for other pupils on the SEND register. - Getting feedback from the pupil and their parents
+- Monitoring by the SENCO - Holding annual reviews for pupils with EHC plans and SEND reviews for other pupils on the SEND register. - Getting feedback from the pupil and their parents

 9. Expertise and training of staff

 Regular training will be provided to teaching and support staff.
 The headteacher and the SENCO will continuously monitor to identify any staff who have specific training needs and will incorporate this into the school's plan for continuous professional development.